AgilePM or PRINCE2 Agile – Which certification is best?

 Scrum and Kanban

 Both frameworks are tried and tested and have built up a lot of credibility in the agile marketplace where project management is the focus of attention.
-They are not alternatives to some of the popular agile methods such as Scrum and Kanban as these methods perform a different role (see later).
+They are not alternatives to some of the popular agile methods such as Scrum as these methods perform a different role.

 Which is best for individuals?

-If you are an individual and looking to improve you CV or develop your own skillset, then at agileKRC we advise you to do the following:
+If you are an individual and looking to improve you CV or develop your own skillset, then we advise you to do the following:

 - If you have passed a PRINCE2 exam (either Foundation or Practitioner and even if lapsed) – go for PRINCE2 Agile as this will build on your exiting knowledge and make your PRINCE2 much more versatile and relevant.

-- If you do not have any PRINCE2 qualifications (or the other 3 PM qualifications mentioned above) – it is probably best to go for AgilePM as this is the quickest route to getting a widely recognised qualification (i.e., approximately 4 days as opposed to approximately 6 days).
+- If you do not have any PRINCE2 qualifications it is probably best to go for AgilePM simply because this is currently the most popular and more likely to appear on job adverts.

-For organisations, it is very important that when you choose between Agile PM or PRINCE2 Agile you make the decision based on where you are now and what you are looking to achieve.
+For organisations, when choosing between Agile PM or PRINCE2 Agile it is important that you make the decision based on where you are now and what you are looking to achieve.

 - If you are a ‘PRINCE2 shop’ you would be best to adopt PRINCE2 Agile.